OluchiAroh/FunGen_Class/README.md

  ### Introduction ###

-This Github page contains the code used for the project named above, which involves RNA-seq gene expresssion data preprocessing.
-This codes includes two  methods for transforming raw Fastq reads into count data!
+This Github page contains the code used for the project named above.
+This code includes two methods for preprocessing raw RNA-seq Fastq reads and converting them into count data for gene expression analysis!

  For further inquiries/questions, please contact Oluchi Aroh at olo0002@auburn.edu.